 Crema has very ancient origins.
-According to tradition, the foundation of the city dates back to the 15th of August 570, the day on which, to face the Lombard threat, the inhabitants of the area founded the city.
-From the 15th to the 18th century, Crema entered the orbit of the Republic of Venice, as a frontier fortress.
+According to tradition, the foundation of the city dates back to August 15 570, the day on which, to face the Lombard threat, the inhabitants of the area founded the town.
+From the 15th to the 18th century, Crema entered the orbit of the Republic of Venice as a frontier fortress.
 The remains of the walls that delimit the historic center of the city date back to this period.

-It is a city on a human scale and is mostly toured by bicycle.
-Crema is also linked to the organ-building and bell-making tradition: pipe and bell organs have been built here since the dawn of time and both activities are still kept alive.
+It is a city on a human scale and is mainly toured by bicycle.
+Crema is also linked to the organ-building and bell-making tradition: pipe and bell organs have been built here since the dawn of time, and both activities are still kept alive.
 There is a section of the local Civic Museum dedicated to the art of organ building too.

 It is here that the first nucleus of Crema was built and today it represents the heart of the city as well as the point where the main arteries that cut it in two crosses: via Cavour / via Matteotti from North to South and via Mazzini / via XX Settembre from East to West.

 At the ends of these two streets are the only surviving city gates: Porta Serio and Porta Ombriano.

 In the middle of the square stands the majestic and elegant Cathedral of Crema dedicated to Santa Maria Assunta.
 The construction dates back to the period 1284-1341.